Fire Extinguisher Inspection Checklist

 By utilizing these checklists, businesses and individuals can proactively contribute to a safer work environment and ensure compliance with fire safety regulations.

-What Should be Done During Monthly Fire Extinguisher Inspections?
+What to Do During Monthly Fire Extinguisher Inspections?

 1. Make sure that the maintenance tag is valid.

-2. The fire extinguisher is mounted in an easily accessible place with no debris or material stacked in front of it.
+2. Confirm that the fire extinguisher is mounted in an easily accessible place with no debris or material stacked in front of it.

-3. Safety pin is in place and intact.
-Nothing else should be used in place of the pin.
+3. Ensure that the safety pin is intact and in place, and nothing else is used in place of the pin.

-4. Label, extinguisher type, and instructions should be easy to read.
+4. Verify that the label, extinguisher type, and instructions are clear and easy to read.

-5. Extinguisher handle is intact and not bent or broken.
+5. Check that the handle is intact, not bent or broken.

-6. Pressure gauge is in the green and is not damaged or showing “recharge.”
+6. Inspect the pressure gauge to ensure it is in the green zone and not damaged or indicating “”recharge.””

-7. The discharge hoses/nozzle is in good shape and not clogged, cracked, or broken.
+7. Examine the discharge hose/nozzle to ensure it is in good condition, not clogged, cracked, or broken.

-8. Make sure it is full by turning it upside down at least three times.
+8. Confirm that it is full by turning it upside down at least three times.

-11. Indicate the overall condition of the extinguisher if pass or fail.
+11. Indicate the overall condition of the extinguisher as either pass or fail.

 12. Sign and enter the date of the monthly inspection on the annual maintenance tag.